Liberty County High School (Georgia)

 Liberty County High School is a public high school located in Hinesville, Georgia, United States.
 The school is part of the Liberty County School District, which serves Liberty County.

 During the era of segregation the school competed in the Georgia Interscholastic Association.

+"Liberty County High School, in cooperation with students, parents, and community members will strive to provide all students with the intellectual, cultural, and technological resources and opportunities necessary to become contributing members of our democratic society."